 World Ice Art Championships

 Each March, the World Ice Art Championships take place in Fairbanks, Alaska.
 Over 1500 tons of ice are harvested for this event.
 These 7500-pound blocks of ice are then carved into spectacular works of art by local and international carvers alike.
 Some sculptures reach over 25 feet tall!
 The event in Fairbanks begins with a single block competition that consists of smaller but no less spectacular sculptures.
 Later the multi-block competition begins, which can often be a mad rush against time, with teams of carvers working together all through the night.
 For the kids, a play area is constructed with slides and mazes and spinning chairs, all created from ice.

 The Aurora Borealis: (Northern Lights)

 Due to its northerly latitude and its position under the Van Allen Belt, (also known as the auroral oval) Fairbanks, Alaska is one world’s foremost locations for viewing the aurora borealis or northern lights.
 In Fairbanks, The aurora can be seen an average of 250 nights a year, with the greatest occurrence around the spring and the fall equinoxes.
 The aurora can be viewed in clear skies all throughout the dark months of the winter.
 The aurora is active nearly every day of the year, but cannot be seen in the summer due to the lack of darkness.

 The Gateway to the Arctic

-Known as the golden heart of Alaska, Fairbanks, Alaska is also considered the gateway to the Arctic, being just a short drive from the Arctic Circle along the Dalton Highway.
+Fairbanks is considered the gateway to the Arctic, just a three-hour drive from the Arctic Circle along the Dalton Highway.
 A popular turnout and campground at the Arctic Circle include a sign to mark the spot where the sun does not set one day a year on December 21st and does not rise one day a year, on June 21st.
 These dates are known as the winter and summer solstice.
 It is a popular photo destination.